schmunk42/nano/README.md

 ### Add `composer` package

 A large part of an application usually consists of libraries.
-To use an library, find the package you want to install and edit your `composer.json` file, afterwards run
+To use an library, find the package you want to install and run

-    docker-compose run --rm php composer update
+    docker-compose run --rm php composer require "vendor/package" "^1.0.0"

 ### Development `bash`